 Pre-requisites: Mathematics courses of first year of study.
 Objectives: To learn

-- Concept, properties of Laplace transforms - Solving ordinary differential equations using Laplace transforms techniques. - Various methods to the find roots of an equation. - Concept of finite differences and to estimate the value for the given data using interpolation. - Evaluation of integrals using numerical techniques - Solving ordinary differential equations using numerical techniques. - Differentiation and integration of complex valued functions. - Evaluation of integrals using Cauchy's integral formula and Cauchy's residue theorem. - Expansion of complex functions using Taylor's and Laurent's series.
+- Expressing periodic function by Fourier series and a non-periodic function by Fourier transforms - Various numerical methods to find roots of polynomial and transcendental equations. - Concept of finite differences and to estimate the value for the given data using interpolation. - Evaluation of integrals using numerical techniques - Solving ordinary differential equations of first order using numerical techniques. - Differentiation and integration of complex valued functions. - Evaluation of integrals using Cauchy's integral formula and Cauchy's residue theorem. - Expansion of complex functions using Taylor's and Laurent's series.